Hikes

 Rosswald

-A varied hike from Rosswald to the Bortel and down to Berisal.
+A varied hike from Rosswald to Bortel and down to Berisal.
 The start and end points are easily accessible by public transport.

 Difficulty